xavierleroy/pringo/README.md

 * `Chacha`, which is based on the [Chacha stream cipher](https://cr.yp.to/chacha.html) by D. J. Bernstein.
 Splitting is implemented by pseudorandomly generating a 128-bit initial state for the new PRNG using the current PRNG.
 * `LXM`, as described in the paper [LXM: Better Splittable Pseudorandom Number Generators (and Almost as Fast)](https://doi.org/10.1145/3485525) by Guy L. Steele Jr. and Sebastiano Vigna, published in the proceedings of OOPSLA 2021.
 We use the L64X128 variant.

-All PRNGs pass the [Dieharder](http://webhome.phy.duke.edu/~rgb/General/dieharder.php) statistical randomness test.
+All PRNGs pass the [TestU01](http://simul.iro.umontreal.ca/testu01/tu01.html) and [Dieharder](http://webhome.phy.duke.edu/~rgb/General/dieharder.php) statistical randomness tests.

 On 64-bit architectures, `Splitmix` is the fastest, closely followed by LXM.
 Both are slightly faster than OCaml's `Random` standard library implementation.